plaintextaccounting/plaintextaccounting/index2.md

 ### Editor plugins

+Helpers which make your text editor or IDE more aware of PTA apps and file formats.
 These often also work well for PTA apps other than the one they are named for.

 **Atom**